mets/METS-primer/Chapter-3.md

 each element.
 The structural map is the one mandatory section in a METS document.

-**Structural Links** -- Allows the creator of the METS document to record the existence of hyperlinks between nodes in the hierarchy outlined in the Structural Map.
-This is of particular value in using METS to archive Websites or other hypermedia.

-**Behavior Section** -- A behavior section can be used to associate executable behaviors with the content of the object encoded using METS.
-Each behavior within a behavior section has an interface definition element that represents an abstract definition of behaviors represented by a particular behavior section.
-Each behavior also has a mechanism element that identifies a module of executable code that implements and runs the behaviors defined by the interface definition.

 ### METS root element example

 This example uses: XML version 1.0 with UTF-8 encoding, an enumerated